yhhc2/Iso-seq_public/README.md

 </div>

-## Validating effects of NMD
+## Validating effects of CHX

-To validate the effects of NMD, PCA was performed on the gene-level and isoform-level expression matrix for the 13 patients (26 samples) included in the analysis.
+To validate the effects of CHX, PCA was performed on the gene-level and isoform-level expression matrix for the 13 patients (26 samples) included in the analysis.